Harold Kraft Memorial Field

 Harold Kraft Memorial Field is a baseball venue in Grand Forks, North Dakota, United States.
-It was home to the North Dakota Fighting Hawks baseball team of the NCAA Division I Western Athletic Conference.
-It is named for Harold Kraft, former coach of the North Dakota baseball program who revived the program in 1956 after it had been discontinued in 1921.
+It was home to the North Dakota Fighting Hawks baseball team of the Western Athletic Conference in NCAA Division I. It is named for Harold Kraft, former coach of the North Dakota baseball program who revived the program in 1956 after it had been discontinued in 1921.
 Kraft coached the program from 1956 to 1981.
 It has a capacity of 2,000 spectators.
 On April 12, 2016, the University of North Dakota announced it will be dropping its baseball program after the 2016 season due to budget cuts.

 Features

 A FieldTurf surface was installed in 2011, allowing for play in a wider range of weather conditions.
 The venue also features dugouts, bullpens, batting cages, and evergreen trees lining the outfield fence.
 Its seating areas include a main grandstand behind home plate, bleachers down the first base line, and a viewing deck down the third base line.
 It also has a press box, restrooms, and concessions.